Claims and Encounters

 In some cases, the payer ID listed on UHCprovider.com/edi may be different from the numbers issued by your clearinghouse.
 To avoid processing delays, you must validate with your clearinghouse for the appropriate payer ID number or refer to your clearinghouse published Payer Lists.

 Electronic Funds Transfer

-Now you can enroll or make changes to Electronic Funds Transfer (EFT) and ERA/835 for your UnitedHealthcare West claims using the UnitedHealthcare West EFT Enrollment app.
+You may enroll or make changes to Electronic Funds Transfer (EFT) and ERA/835 for your UnitedHealthcare West claims using the UnitedHealthcare West EFT Enrollment tool on Link.
 Enrollment in UnitedHealthcare West EFT currently applies to payments from SignatureValue and MA plans only.
 You’ll continue to receive checks by mail until you enroll in UnitedHealthcare West EFT.
-View our Payer List for ERA to determine the correct payer ID to use for ERA/835 transactions.
+View our Payer List for ERA Payer List for ERA to determine the correct payer ID to use for ERA/835 transactions.